7 May 2020

 12 November 2019

-The National Working Group on CHF Reference Rates (NWG) gives, based on the consultation with the Secretariat of the Swiss Competition Commission, further guidance regarding options for using a compounded SARON in retail loans.
+The NWG gives, based on the consultation with the Secretariat of the Swiss Competition Commission, further guidance regarding options for using a compounded SARON in retail loans.

 In addition, different transition scenarios are discussed.
 The recommendation is to transition LIBOR exposures prior to the end of 2021 wherever possible.